MonashDataFluency/open-refine-workshop/_episodes/08-introduction-to-transformations.md

 teaching: 5
 exercises: 5
 questions:
-- "How do I use transformations to programmatically edit my data?"
+- "How do I use transformations to edit my data?"
-- "What are the kind of transformations Open Refine supports?"
+- "What are the kind of transformations OpenRefine supports?"
-- "What is GREL?"
 objectives:
 - "Introduce common transformations"
-- "Introduce GREL, the General Refine Expression Language"
 keypoints:
 - "Common transformations are available through the Menu option"
 ---